Do Teens Own Netflix Now?

 It isn’t just young people who are watching these shows, of course.
 But when you consider how big a hit You has become on Netflix vs. how big a flop it was on Lifetime, it’s hard to overstate the synergy between the service and the seven-to-22-year-olds who comprise Generation Z. As the youth-oriented CW, which delivers full seasons of its series on the platform just eight days after their finales air, has learned—particularly in the case of Riverdale, which shares a co-creator with You in teen whisperer Greg Berlanti—the best place to court a teen audience is on Netflix.
 All of this raises a question that’s crucial for the future of TV: Is Netflix as dependent on Gen Z as Gen Z is on Netflix?

 The service clearly realizes it has a captive audience of young viewers.
 “We really felt this hit a sweet spot for our audience, and we felt that our members would love the show,” Bela Bajaria, the Netflix exec who scored the streaming rights for You, explained to the Times.
 And a recent survey of nearly 8500 Gen Z-ers found that Netflix was their fourth favorite brand.
 No conventional TV network—not the CW, MTV, Nickelodeon, Comedy Central or Freeform—made the top 100.
-Last year, Business Insider interviewed 104 teens and learned that 62% used an online streaming service—usually Netflix—as their primary video source, compared to an astonishingly low 2% who preferred cable (about a third who relied on YouTube).
+Last year, Business Insider interviewed 104 teens and learned that 62% used an online streaming service—usually Netflix—as their primary video source, compared to an astonishingly low 2% who preferred cable.
+(About a third relied on YouTube.)
 In 2017, Hulu and ad tech company Tremor Video discovered that 43% of Gen Z had watched a show “just to talk about it with peers,” leading researchers to conclude that the demographic was “driven by a need to be ‘in the know’ about TV in order to be part of the social conversation.”

 That last tidbit doesn’t exactly distinguish “kids today” from adolescents of generations past.
 Yet it does bear a striking resemblance to a comment Netflix content boss Ted Sarandos made following last week’s announcements.
 Urging the media to consider the viewership stats the company released as “less financial metrics [than] cultural metrics,” he explained, “What’s important is that, for part of your Netflix subscription, you’re in the zeitgeist.
 You’re watching the programming that the rest of the world is loving at the same time.”
 Might this be a way of saying that the service is catering to trend-conscious youth at the expense of the older crowd that flocks to CBS and the History channel—or, why not, anyone advanced enough in years to pay for their own subscription?